lionel87/fast-tree-builder/README.md

 - You have a list of items,
 - where each item is identifiable by a unique value,
-- and the items are connected via a parent relation.
+- and the items are connected via a *parent* OR a *childred* relation.

 ## Features